K17

 - 3W+3W Stereo Amplifier module

-A simple stereo 3 watt per channel
+A simple stereo 3 watt per

-amplifier based on the BA5406 power amplifier
+channel amplifier based on the BA5406

-IC.
+power amplifier IC.
 Minimum component count.
-Runs on 12VDC power supply.
-Good general purpose
+Runs on 12VDC power

 K97